Celine0k0y3/alx-pre_course/README.md

-my-git
-First git README as a ALX student
+This is my first git file as a ALX student.
 This is my work-learning playground.